 Evacuations have not been ordered, but Red Cross Hawai'i opened an emergency shelter Sunday night at the Sure Foundation Puna in preparation for residents who may be displaced by the Puna lava flow.

 Hawai'i County Civil Defense officials issued an advisory late Sunday night indicating the flow's advancement rate and speed had increased to approximately 15 - 20 yd/hr and the leading edge was about 600 yards from Pahoa Village Road.
 Civil Defense personnel and community emergency response teams were going door-to-door in the immediate down slope area to inform residents that based on the current flow location, direction, and advancement rate -- they needed to prepare for possible evacuation overnight.

-Officials say smoke conditions Sunday are light with variable winds.
-Residents down wind who may be sensitive or have respiratory problems are advised to take necessary precautions and to remain indoors, should the winds shift or smoke conditions increase.
+Officials said as the flow approaches the community, smoke conditions may increase in some areas and residents down wind that may be sensitive or have respiratory problems are advised to take necessary precautions and remain indoors.

 Pahoa Village Road has been shut down from Apa'a Street to Post Office Road and will be limited to area residents only.